slyfalco/The-MoonHack-Project/README.md

 *** ***
 ## **Requirements:**
-First party modules: time, datetime, os, gc
+First-party modules: time, datetime, os, gc

-Third party modules: pytz, ephem, wmi, geocoder, timezonefinder, geopy, backports.zoneinfo
+Third-party modules: pytz, ephem, wmi, geocoder, timezonefinder, geopy, backports.zoneinfo

 ***Note: These need to be installed in the command prompt using pip***
 *** ***